LIVE: Tigers-Astros AL Wild Card Series Game 1 (ABC)

 HOUSTON -- Nine years after he led the Astros to a surprising playoff run that ushered in the golden era of baseball in Houston, A.J.
-Hinch will return to Minute Maid Park to try to end the Astros’ season as the manager of the upstart Tigers.
+Hinch returns to Minute Maid Park to try to end the Astros’ season as the manager of the upstart Tigers.

 “Baseball, I'll tell you, it's going to take you places,” Hinch said, “and sometimes it's going to take you places where you've been.
 So I look forward to the challenge.”

-The Tigers and Astros will open the best-of-three American League Wild Card Series on Tuesday at Minute Maid Park, where Hinch’s return will be the dominating storyline.
+The Tigers and Astros are opening the best-of-three American League Wild Card Series at Minute Maid Park, where Hinch’s return is one of the dominating storylines.
 But both of these teams made remarkable comebacks to reach the playoffs -- the Astros becoming the first team in the expansion era to start a 162-game season with a 7-19 record and make the playoffs, winning their seventh AL West title in eight seasons.

 Meanwhile, the Tigers were 55-63 on Aug.
 10 and had a 0.2 percent chance at a postseason spot, according to FanGraphs, and then went on a 31-13 finishing kick, losing the final two games of the regular season after clinching a Wild Card spot.
 The Astros went 4-2 against the Tigers in the regular season, but they haven’t played against each other in 3 1/2 months.